Tw1sm/tw1sm.github.io/_posts/2021-02-1-kerberos-conversion.md

 ![DC Access](/assets/posts/kerberos-conversion/mimikatz/access-dc.png){: .mx-auto.d-block :}

 W00t!
-While we're here in Mimikatz let's also test a dcsync attack:
+While we're here in Mimikatz, we should also be able to perform a dcsync attack now:

 ![DCSync](/assets/posts/kerberos-conversion/mimikatz/dcsync.png){: .mx-auto.d-block :}

 # Impacket and CrackMapExec (.ccache)
 This is by far my preferred method for using a stolen ticket, but it's also the one with the most formatting steps.
 We need to get the base64 ticket into a `.ccache` file.
 We can do this by converting from a `.kirbi` file, using Impacket's `ticketConverter.py`.

-First, format the base64 ticket to remove line breaks, spaces, etc. and then decode it with the `base64` command:
+First, format the base64 ticket to remove line breaks, spaces, etc. and then decode it with the `base64` command, writing the output to a kirbi file:

 ```bash
 base64 -d <base64 ticket file> > <output .kirbi>